Relm4/book/src/threads_and_async.md

 This leaves us in a similar situation as before: If we use a synchronous HTTP library in the update function, we will block our main thread and freeze the application until the server responds.
 So instead, we're going to use Commands in this example.

-Commands are background tasks that can be spawned using a `ComponentSender` or a `FactoryComponentSender`.
+Commands are background tasks that can be spawned using a `ComponentSender` or a `FactorySender`.
 They run until they return their result as a `CommandOutput` which in turn is processed again by the component.

 First we define our message type, then we can use it as associated `CommandOutput` type in our component.